 - (a) Wellington Regional Council has primary responsibility for freshwater.
-Wellington Regional Council shall be responsible for the control of the use and development of land for the purposes of water quality and quantity the maintenance and enhancement of water quality and ecosystems in water bodies, and the maintenance of water quantity. - (b) In relation to wetlands, Wellington Regional Council is responsible for managing land use within, and within a 100m margin setback of natural wetlands as directed by the NES-F 2020, as well as areas adjoining and/or upstream of a wetland for the purpose of protecting wetlands; - (ba) Wellington Regional Council is responsible for earthworks and vegetation clearance in riparian margins of water bodies. - (c) City and district councils Territorial authorities are responsible for the control of land use and subdivision.
-City and district councils Territorial authorities must include objectives, policies, and methods in district plans to promote positive effects, and avoid, remedy or, or mitigate adverse effects (including cumulative effects) of land use and subdivision on the health and wellbeing of water bodies, freshwater ecosystems and receiving environments (as required by NPS-FM 3.5 (4)).
-They must carry out their responsibility in regard to the NPS-FM through their functions under Section 31 of the RMA.
+Wellington Regional Council shall be responsible for managing the direct effects of the use and development of land on waterbodies and receiving environments including discharges of contaminants, implementing the National Objectives Framework of the NPS-FM 2020, managing the effects of stormwater runoff volumes on freshwater ecosystem health, and protecting and enhancing riparian margins the control of the use and development of land for the purposes of water quality and quantity the maintenance and enhancement of water quality and ecosystems in water bodies, and the maintenance of water quantity. - (b) In relation to wetlands, Wellington Regional Council is responsible for managing land use within, and within a 100m margin setback of natural wetlands as directed by the NES-F 2020, as well as areas adjoining and/or upstream of a wetland for the purpose of protecting wetlands; - (ba) Wellington Regional Council is responsible for earthworks and vegetation clearance in riparian margins of water bodies. - (c) City and district councils Territorial authorities are responsible for the control of land use and subdivision.
+City and district councils Territorial authorities City and district councils are responsible for managing the effects of urban development on the health and wellbeing of waterbodies, freshwater ecosystems and receiving environments insofar as it relates to stormwater management and managing the design and materials of development (such as roof materials and impervious surfaces) that may affect the health and wellbeing of waterbodies. must include objectives, policies, and methods in district plans to promote positive effects, and avoid, remedy or, or mitigate adverse effects (including cumulative effects) of land use and subdivision on the health and wellbeing of water bodies, freshwater ecosystems and receiving environments (as required by NPS FM 3.5 (4)).
+They must carry out their responsibility in regard to the NPS FM through their functions under Section 31 of the RMA. - (d) Wellington Regional Council and city and district councils have joint responsibility for the location and design of urban development in relation to waterbodies and receiving environments, and the protection and enhancement of waterbodies and receiving environments from the effects of urban development insofar as this relates to their respective functions under section 30 and section 31 of the RMA.